Surrey Trained Bands: Surrey Militia

-After the Restoration of the Monarchy, the English Militia was re-established by the Militia Act of 1661 under the control of the king's lords-lieutenant, the men to be selected by ballot.
+After the Restoration of the Monarchy, the English Militia was re-established by the Militia Act 1661 under the control of the king's lords-lieutenant, the men to be selected by ballot.
 This was popularly seen as the 'Constitutional Force' to counterbalance a 'Standing Army' tainted by association with the New Model Army that had supported Cromwell's military dictatorship, and almost the whole burden of home defence and internal security was entrusted to the militia.

-Uniforms & insignia
+Uniforms and insignia

 There is little information on the uniforms of the Trained Bands.
 Onslow's Surrey Redcoats may have carried their coats over from his Surrey Auxiliaries.
 The Southwark White Auxiliaries gained their name from their ensigns rather than their coats.
 Green coats are mentioned for the Surrey Trained Bands at Farnham in 1643.
 Under Cromwell's Protectorate the Militia adopted the Army's standard red coat.

 When Southwark mustered two regiments in 1642, one had white ensigns with red devices to indicate the captains' seniority, the other red with yellow devices.
 In September 1643 the single Southwark regiment bore white ensigns with blue devices, but was still known as the Yellow Regiment.
 The Southwark Auxiliaries carried white ensigns when they were raised in 1644, but these had changed to black by 1645 (probably after a change of colonel).